Updated May 25, 2023

 SELECT * FROM Merit;

-Using INNER join let us update the Salary column values in Students table based on the student performance and percentage calculation from Merit table using the succeeding query:
+Using INNER join, let us update the Salary column values in the Students table based on the student performance and percentage calculation from the Merit table using the succeeding query:

 UPDATE students INNER JOIN Merit ON students.Mperformance = Merit.Mperformance SET Salary = Salary + Salary * Mpercentage;

-Explanation: Since the performance column is linking the two tables so, the Salary values are adjusted according to the percentage values respectively to new values as shown in the above output.
+Explanation: Since the performance column links the two tables, the Salary values are adjusted according to the percentage values to new values, as shown in the above output.

-Suppose, we have included two more students that were newly submitted in the student’s table, so their performance data are not available and values are set to NULL.
+Suppose we have included two more students newly submitted in the student’s table, so their performance data are unavailable, and values are set to NULL.

-Due to this, we cannot use the INNER JOIN to update the table as no increment base is present in the other table Merit.
-For this, the LEFT JOIN will be implemented to update for the newly admitted ones with NULL performance values.
-We can set some percentage value to calculate the salary for new students like 1.25% using the UPDATE LEFT JOIN statement as follows:
+Due to this, we cannot use the INNER JOIN to update the table as no increment base is present in the other table, Merit.
+The LEFT JOIN will be implemented to update the newly admitted ones with NULL performance values.
+We can set some percentage value to calculate the salary for new students, like 1.25%, using the UPDATE LEFT JOIN statement as follows:

 UPDATE students LEFT JOIN Merit ON students.Mperformance = Merit.Mperformance

 SET Salary = Salary + Salary * 0.0125 WHERE Merit.Mpercentage IS NULL;